 The Experience Reporting Agent may be required to use confidential information in order to prepare compilations of aggregated experience data that do not permit identification of individual company experience or personally identifiable information.
 These reports of aggregated information, including those reports referenced in Section 5 of VM-50, are not considered confidential information, and the Experience Reporting Agent may make publicly available such reports.
 Reports using aggregate experience data will have sufficient diversification of data contributors to avoid identification of individual companies.

-3. Consistent with state laws based on Section 14B(3) of the Model #820 and any agreements between a state insurance department and the Experience Reporting Agent, access to the confidential information will be limited to:
+3. Consistent with state laws based on Section 14B(3) of Model #820 and any agreements between a state insurance department and the Experience Reporting Agent, access to the confidential information will be limited to:

 State, federal or international regulatory agencies;